New Suction Denture15 August 2017 Categories: Dentures

 If you bring your child to the dentist at an early age, it also means that they will become familiar and comfortable with procedures such as examinations and tooth cleaning, and learn that a dental visit is not something to fear.

 Good oral hygiene begins at birth, so it’s wise to get in the habit of cleaning your baby’s gums even before any primary teeth come in.
 Gently clean your baby’s gums after every feeding using a clean, damp washcloth or a toothbrush with soft bristles and a small head made just for babies.

-As soon as the first primary tooth arrives, you can start brushing it with a toothbrush and toothpaste.
+As soon as the first baby tooth arrives, you can start brushing it with a toothbrush and toothpaste.
 Brush the front and back of your baby’s tooth and lift your baby’s lips to make sure you get the gum line.
 You should brush your baby’s teeth and gums twice a day.

 Don’t forget to lead by example and show your baby or young child how you brush your teeth too.
 It will greatly influence their desire to brush their teeth like you do.